cryptic-io/cryptic-chat/_posts/2014-10-28-clojure-diamond-square.markdown

 [here][repo] and follow along within that, or simply read the code below to get an idea.

-Also, Marco ported my code into clojurescript, so you can get random terrain in your browser.
+Also, @Marco ported my code into clojurescript, so you can get random terrain in your browser.
 [Check it out!][marco]

 ```clojure